 Radio Call Sign: November - Kilo - Echo - Mike

-Balao Class Submarine: Laid down, 27 April 1944, at the Electric Boat Co., Groton, CT.; Launched, 10 June 1945; Commissioned USS Corporal (SS-346), 9 November 1945.
+Balao Class Submarine:Laid down, 27 April 1944, at the Electric Boat Co., Groton, CT.; Launched, 10 June 1945; Commissioned USS Corporal (SS-346), 9 November 1945.
 Between February 1947 and March 1948, she received extensive modernization at Groton.

-Corporal was first U. S. submarine to land a helicopter on her deck on 26 April 1956.
+Corporal was the first U. S. submarine to land a helicopter on her deck on 26 April 1956.
 While conducting Anti-Submarine Warfare exercises 18 miles off Key West, Florida, Corporal had just surfaced when the helicopter became disabled and successfully landed on her after deck and was transported back to Key West.

-Decommissioned (date unknown), she entered Charleston Navy Yard, SC for GUPPY III modernization (adding 15 to hull to accommodate modern electronic equipment).
+Decommissioned (date unknown), she entered Charleston Navy Yard, SC for GUPPY III modernization (adding 15 feet to hull to accommodate modern electronic equipment).
 Re-commissioned on 20 July 1962 and continued to operate in the Atlantic, Caribbean and Gulf of Mexico with routine deployments to the Mediterranean as a unit of the U. S. 6th Fleet.

-On 21 November 1973 and in accordance with the terms of the Security Assistance Program, Corporal was simultaneously Decommissioned; struck from the U. S. Naval Vessel Registry (NVR); transferred as a cash sale to the Republic of Turkey and Commissioned TCG2 Inonu (S-333); in ceremonies at Groton.
+On 21 November 1973 and in accordance with the terms of the Security Assistance Program, Corporal was simultaneously decommissioned; struck from the U. S. Naval Vessel Registry (NVR); transferred as a cash sale to the Republic of Turkey and Commissioned TCG2 Inonu (S-333); in ceremonies at Groton.

 Proceeding as a commissioned ship of the Turkish Navy, the Inonu conducted underway training and independent ship exercises off the U. S. coast before departing for her new home port at Golcuk Navy Yard, Turkey on 18 December 1973.
 Arriving in Turkey on 15 January 1974, she operated in the Turkish Submarine Forces until she was Decommissioned on 2 September 1996.